oshelton/rlImGui-cs/README.md

 rlImgui-cs provides a backend for [Dear ImGui](https://github.com/ocornut/imgui) using [Raylib](https://www.raylib.com/) for C# using https://github.com/mellinoe/ImGui.NET

+# Fork Details (Owen Shelton)
+This fork contains changes that I desire to take advantage of in my projects beyond what is possible by configuring the library externally.

+These include:

+- Removing FontAwesome support altogether.

 # Building
 rlImGui-cs is is a shared library that uses raylib-cs and ImGui.Net